May 15th - Fly from your airport to KIX, Kansai Airport in Osaka, Japan. Usually you'll land the following day due to the time change.

 May 20th - Travel to Kumamoto in Kyushu and visit the Jyosai En Cultural Center that has beautiful ceramics and other crafts, and visit the Kumamoto Castle.

 May 22nd - Learn Shodo (Japanese calligraphy), enjoy bento box for lunch, then get creative with bamboo at the craft center.
-Another awesome dinner with sake heated in the fire in freshly cut bamboo!
+Another awesome dinner with sake or beer.

 May 23rd - We'll take a chartered bus to Yatsushiro where we'll try on kimonos and have a brief tea ceremony, then see Kodayaki Pottery, who made work for the emperor!
-Then we'll travel by ferry to Unzen.
+Then we'll travel to Takeo Onsen.

-May 25th - We'll go up to Takeo Onsen, a historical onsen town, and participate in a really fun indigo dyeing workshop.
+May 24th - Takeo Onsen is a historical onsen town where we'll participate in a really fun indigo dyeing workshop.
 Master Ogata grows his own indigo and make the dye.
 He makes gorgeous work!

 May 27th - We'll visit the Raku Museum, a generational family pottery museum, then see the Golden Pavilion, the Nijo Castle, and enjoy the Nishiki Market.